Insights & Updates

 Editors note: Due to the exclusive and sensitive insights and data, the pizza brand featured in this article has requested anonymity.
-They will be referred to as Crust & Co.
+They will be referred to as Crust and Co.

 Executives at Crust and Co. asked themselves the following question: “Is there a better way to analyze and understand the performance of our of Limited-Time Offers (LTOs) throughout the year?”